An ode to the old nine-to-five

 Aside: Spanx are a marvel of engineering, and I would never seek to disparage icon Sara Blakely (Sara — If you ever read this, I idolize you) but I think it’s ok to wonder “why is this necessary?” as you wiggle your way into what can best be described as a 3-sizes too small nude scuba suit, just to feel — what was it again? — oh yeah: Confident.

 Side hustle culture came for us next.
-You couldn’t go a day on social media without seeing a friend or colleague or connection launching a new enterprise (Granted, some of those were caught up in MLMs and for them I was genuinely concerned, but that could be it’s own topic so I’ll save it for another day).
-Everything from crafts like hand-drawn cards or Cricut decals to personality plays like youtube channels and blogging, to getting officially licensed in real estate or insurance brokerage.
+For a period of time you couldn’t go a day on social media without seeing a friend or colleague or connection launching a new enterprise; Youtube channels, realtor’s licenses, home nail salons, or even the infamous MLM schemes.
 And I’m not knocking the hustle.
 I love the hustle.
-I believe a little too hard in the hustle.
-This platform is the product of my hustle, and while I spent a lot of years envying the people brave enough to put something out there, I quietly, slowly, and very unsurely started putting my ideas on paper.
-But mostly I spent the time feeling badly that I wasn’t moving faster on it.
+I believe a little too hard in the hustle; I’m literally hustling right now.
+I spent a lot of years envying the people brave enough to put something out there, and while I did quietly, slowly started putting my ideas on paper, I wasted more time berating myself for how little I was doing.
+As if getting a degree, working a corporate job, going back to school for an MBA, learning to code, managing a chronic illness, and maintaining a connection with friends and family isn’t “doing enough”.
 For the last 10 years, when someone has asked me what I want for my career, my answer would be something like:

 “Well I’m in my corporate 9-5 right now, and that’s not necessarily where I want to be, but I’m using it as a stable place to learn and grow and save money while I figure out how to do the next thing.
 Like launch my own thing or join an early-stage start up.”

 I had to separate where I am now from where I’m going.
-To make sure everyone knew that I knew I was not impressive yet.
+To make sure everyone knew that I knew I was not satisfied yet.
 Because I needed them to know that I was capable of The Hustle.
-I, like many in my cohort, buckled under the judgement; the fear of being ordinary.
-Being in a 9-to-5 job could look like standing still.
-And standing still was not an empowered choice.
-It could only mean that you are “Stuck.”
+The Hustle would set me apart, anything else would leave me ordinary.
+Maintaining The Hustle means you are empowered, anything less makes you stuck, failing to achieve your potential, or even worse: unfulfilled

 Well I am standing up for myself now.
 I’m proud to announce that I am stuck in my nine-to-five.
 Maybe not thriving, but definitely alive and that ain’t bad.